-"hollow metallic instrument which rings when struck," Old English belle, which has cognates in Middle Dutch belle, Middle Low German belle but is not found elsewhere in Germanic (except as a borrowing); apparently from PIE root *bhel- (4) "to sound, roar" (compare Old English bellan "to roar," and see bellow).
+"hollow metallic instrument which rings when struck," Old English belle, which has cognates in Middle Dutch belle, Middle Low German belle but is not found elsewhere in Germanic (except as a borrowing); perhaps from an imitative PIE root *bhel- "to sound, roar" (compare Old English bellan "to roar," and see bellow).

 "attach a bell to," late 14c., from bell (n.).
 Related: Belled; belling.
-Allusions to the story of the mice that undertook to bell the cat (so they can hear him coming) date to late 14c.
+Allusions to the story of the mice that undertook to bell the cat (the better to hear it coming) date to late 14c.

 updated on October 06, 2022

 Dictionary entries near bell